ahmedshaf02/Instacalm-update/readme.txt

 localStorage  data persist

+User search -- you can search user and see thier profile News -- you can see top news on home page

 User Search on Home page -- you can search user and see their profile

 tech sack used -  React,React-Redux, Firebase,MongoDB,Express,Node.js,